We've recently released the following endpoints within the Twitter API v2.

 |v1.1 endpoints||Corresponding v2 endpoints|

-Please use the comparison guides to see what has changed between the standard v1.1 and v2 versions.
+Please use the migration guides to see what has changed between the standard v1.1 and v2 versions.

 Important notice: On June 19, 2019, we began limiting total GET requests to the v1.1 /statuses/mentions_timeline and /statuses/user_timeline endpoints to 100,000 requests per day.
 This is a total request limit (per endpoint) applied across both user-auth and app-auth requests.
 This means that in a 24-hour period, a single app can make up to 100,000 requests to /statuses/mentions_timeline and/or 100,000 requests to /statuses/user_timeline (with either app or user auth) before hitting this new app-level rate limit.
 The existing default user-auth and app-auth rate limits remain the same.